Homeland Elegies: Writing and background

 The book is fiction, though written to resemble a memoir.
 It includes some autobiographical elements; the protagonist shares the name, background, and career of the author.
 Homeland Elegies has been referred to as autofiction.
 Akhtar has spoken about wanting the effect of the novel to be like scrolling through social media: "It's essay.
 It's memoir.
 It's fiction.
 It just had to be seamless, in the way that a platform like Instagram is seamless.
 And one of the pivotal dimensions of that content is the staging and curation of the self."
 He adds that crafting the book in the first person, and calling the narrator "Ayad Akhtar" allows him "to have a relationship to the reader that felt more immediate than fiction.
 But I only know how to write fiction ...
 I wouldn't have known how to write a memoir."

 The idea for writing Homeland Elegies came to Akhtar while he was in Rome, reading Giacomo Leopardi's Canti.
 The first poem "To Italy" inspired him to write a novel about America, that "seemed on the verge of splitting apart".
 Homeland Elegies begins with "An Overture to America" and then is divided into eight sections, followed by a coda entitled "Free Speech".
-Akhtar modeled sections off of different Tolstoy novellas: "V. Riaz; or the Merchant of Death" off of Hadji Murad; "VI.
-Of Love and Death" off of The Kreutzer Sonata; and "VIII.
+Akhtar modeled sections after different Tolstoy novellas: "V. Riaz; or the Merchant of Death" via Hadji Murad; "VI.
+Of Love and Death" related to The Kreutzer Sonata; and "VIII.
 Langford v.
-Reliant; or, How My Father's American Story Ends" off of The Death of Ivan Ilych.
+Reliant; or, How My Father's American Story Ends" after The Death of Ivan Ilych.

 The book comments on the recent political and financial history of the United States including the election of Donald Trump, the September 11 attacks, and America's debt-fueled economy.